swordysrepo/stockNotifications/README.md

 ## **Features:**

-- report changes of more than 2% or so in the day
+- reports % of change since last query
 - desktop notifications<picture of the desktop notification>

 - discord notifications (future update)<picture of the discord>